john-itcsolutions/cheirrs/README.md

 The approach we have taken here is to rely on Message exchanges on MQTT for validation of IoT actions and events.
      Please refer to https://client-lib.docs.iota.org/docs/libraries/nodejs/examples
-     for a full explanation of all topics to which an application may subscribe on IOTA.
+     for a full explanation of all "topics" to which an application may subscribe on IOTA.

-     The launch of the client, on both Edge (Host) and worker-0, occurs with:
+     The launch of the client, on both Edge (Host) and elastos-x, occurs with:
      `node index`   from the iota root directory.

-     By choosing the node.js version of the IOTA client, we get the ability to easily communicate with the other apps on the worker-0 vm, and on the Edge server (Host here).
+     By choosing the node.js version of the IOTA client, we get the ability to easily communicate with the other apps on the elastos-x container, and on the Edge server (Host here).

      A typical node-red site appears as follows (all clients - eg raspberry-pi edge clients - as well as the server can show pages similar to this).
 Here is shown the "Edge" site page mimicked by